 Current and projected enrolments at the secondary panel do not support the number of facilities currently in operation.
 The vision addresses both under and over-utilized schools since changes to any delivery model will have some degree of impact on all schools in a geographic cluster.

-- Eight Pupil Accommodation Reviews were included in the most recent LTPAS document to take place over a 3-year period. - The moratorium on Pupil Accommodation Reviews remains in place.
-The eight Pupil Accommodation Reviews are now slated to be conducted over the next two years.
+• Eight Pupil Accommodation Reviews were included in the most recent LTPAS document to take place over a 2-year period.